 If the QJSA rule applies to a participant, a QJSA is mandatory unless the participant elects a different form of payment available under the plan.
 An election by a married participant to take a different form of payment, even if it is only for a portion of the participant’s benefit, is not effective unless the participant’s spouse also consents to the election.
 If the lump sum value of the participant’s benefit is $5,000 or less, a lump sum can be paid instead of a QJSA without obtaining the participant’s election or the spouse’s consent.

-A common plan mistake submitted for correction under the Voluntary Correction Program (VCP) is the distribution to a participant of a benefit in a form other than the required QJSA (e.g., a single lump sum) without securing proper consent from the spouse.
+A common plan mistake submitted for correction under the Voluntary Correction Program (VCP) or discovered during an IRS audit is the distribution to a married participant of a benefit in a form other than the required QJSA (e.g., a single lump sum) without securing proper consent from the spouse.
 This often happens when the sponsor’s human resources accounting system incorrectly classifies a participant as not married.
 The failure to provide proper spousal consent is an operational qualification mistake that would cause the plan to lose its tax-qualified status.